Tell the truth – I am, on Western Mongolia

 This was the main reason for our Altai trip.
 And one of our biggest disappointments.
 Depicted as an event exhibiting local traditions, it felt like a circus right from the start.

 The thing that I can’t fight, in relation to the competitors, is that the riders were exquisite.
-However, the organising of the festival, the trials, and the overall vibe were AWFUL.
+However, the planning of the festival, the trials, and the overall vibe were AWFUL.
 I got bored throughout the two days, cried, and couldn’t wait to get back into town – despite disliking it, too –.

 Golden Eagle Festival; Ölgii, Mongolia